-To mitigate the 20-foot culvert, invasive species will be removed in a 25-foot zone on either side of the new access road as it passes through the SPCZ zone of the abandoned Roberts Millikin Ditch.
-Honeysuckle is the predominant invasive species and will be removed along with the (7) invasive Pear trees that occur in this SPCZ.
+In order to mitigate the 20-foot culvert, invasive species will be removed in a 25-foot zone on either side of the new access road as it passes through the SPCZ zone of the abandoned Roberts Millikin Ditch.
+New native vegetation that can help with erosion control, including trees and shrubs will be planted in this area.